flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 ### And Felica?
 > Support is being looked in to.

 ### When it came to choosing SMT32 M4, what made it the chosen one?
-If the RP2040 was avilable in the begining, would you have chosen it?
+If the RP2040 was available in the beginning, would you have chosen it?
 > STM32 was chosen due to "madness."
-It was a bargan between new chips (and their blackbox radio stack) and L4 series chips.
+It was a bargain between new chips (and their black-box radio stack) and L4 series chips.
 Overall, there were not many other good options besides WB series.
 > - In hindsight, WB wasn't a good choice due to locked down radio stack firmware.

 ### Will duckyscript be updated to 3.0?